Happy National Registered Dietitian Day and

 Find this post helpful?
 At no additional cost to you, support the maintenance of running this site by using my Amazon affiliate links to shop.
 Thank you!

 I'd love for you to sound off!
 Do you eat plant based?
 How have you changed your diet since you started adding more plants to it?
+Tag @amydgorin on Instagram and Pinterest and @amygorin on Twitter and Facebook.

 And don't forget to sign up for my weekly newsletter to get updates delivered straight to your inbox!